mda84/High_Performance_Pose_Estimation/README.md

 ```

 ## Lightweight OpenPose
-Download the OpenPose_light.om file and put it in this folder:
+Download the OpenPose_light.om and video_pose_3d.om files and put them in this folder:
 >High_Performance_Pose_Estimation/LightweightOpenPose/model/

 Then being in High_Performance_Pose_Estimation/LightweightOpenPose/ folder, run the following command: